Mithaq

 Mithaq or Misaq (میثاق) is an Arabic, Persian and Urdu word meaning covenant.

 Misaq in Fatimid tradition

 The Misaq or Mithaq, in Fatimid tradition, is considered a rite of passage from childhood to adulthood.
 Similar to a bar mitzvah, followers must be a certain age before taking the oath.

+Mithaq of Alastu(Covenant of Alastu)

+The "Covenant of Alastu," or Mithaq of Alastu, is a concept in Islam referring to a primordial agreement made between God and all of humanity, where people testified that God is their Lord.
+This universal, pre-corporeal covenant is understood to bind believers to God and provide a deep spiritual foundation for their religious lives, as reflected in verses of the Quran like Al-Aʿrāf (7):172.

+The Arabic word "mithaq" or "ahd" means a covenant or pact.
+Comes from the phrase "Alastu bi-Rabbikum?" which means "Am I not your Lord?" in the Quran.